I. Introduction To Freezing Clotted Cream

 Clotted cream is a type of cream made with whole milk and high-fat content.
 It’s a delicacy that’s been popular in the United Kingdom for ages.

 When deciding whether to freeze clotted cream, it’s important to consider both the type of clotted cream you have and your preservation method.
-Generally, traditional clotted creams that contain unpasteurized milk are usually best stored in the refrigerator or eaten soon after it’s been made.
+Generally, traditional clotted creams containing unpasteurized milk are best stored in the refrigerator or eaten soon after it’s been made.

-However, if you choose to make your own substitute recipe using pasteurized milk then freezing would be an appropriate way to store it.
+However, if you choose to make your own substitute recipe using pasteurized milk, freezing would be an appropriate way to store it.

 To preserve flavor and texture, it’s crucial to package the clotted cream properly before freezing–using tightly sealed containers or freezer bags prevents freezer burn and assures safe storage for future use.